markroland/path-helper/README.md

 convex polygon and return the portion of that line that is not intersected by any of the shapes (paths)

+### projectShapeShadow

+Determine the "shadow" of an input shape at a certain translation vector.
+This has been proven for closed-path convex regular polygons.
+This has not been tested for other shapes.

 To Do:
 ------